 Having a better understanding of the real world allows you to make better decisions.
-Hence, this type of thinking is increasingly sought after in leaders and executives.
-Another prominent Harvard professor, Joseph Nye, defined situational intelligence as early as 2008 as “the ability to understand an evolving environment and to capitalise on trends.
+Hence, this type of thinking is increasingly sought after by leaders and executives.
+Another prominent Harvard professor, Joseph Nye, defined situational intelligence as early as 2008 as “the ability to understand an evolving environment and to capitalize on trends.
 More specifically, contextual intelligence is an intuitive diagnostic skill that helps a leader to align tactics with objectives to create intelligent strategies in varying situations.”

 In his view, understanding context is essential for effective leadership, since “leaders with contextual intelligence have the judgment to adapt to new waves and ride them to success”.
 They see opportunities where no one else does and take fewer risks.
 The most common example?
-Jeff Bezos’s bet on online commerce decades before anyone else knew what it was.
+Jeff Bezos bet on online commerce decades before anyone else knew what it was.

 Contextual intelligence in daily life

-To illustrate the usefulness of this intelligence at work, Sternberg described a situation in which an employee loved his job, his colleagues and the place where he lived, but hated his boss.
+To illustrate the usefulness of this intelligence at work, Sternberg described a situation in which an employee loved his job, his colleagues, and the place where he lived, but hated his boss.
 When contacted by a headhunter who offered him a better position in a nearby city, he declined the offer.
-He could have accepted it to get away from his boss, but instead he recommended it to his boss, who took it.
+He could have accepted it to get away from his boss, but instead, he recommended it to his boss, who took it.